-How do we decide whether to continue or stop fluid challenges?
+How do we decide about further fluid challenges?

 Our thresholds for continuing (or not) with fluid resuscitation will depend in part on the patient:

 Dehydrated Euvolemic Overloaded

 A fit, young person has a large therapeutic window for fluids, and so a generous approach to fluid is usually safe.